victoriaabonin/MealPlanner/README.md

-# MealPlanner
+# Meal Planner Api

+This is the backend of the project

-This is a project to help me generate a groceries list depending on the recipes I want to make during the week
+The prokect is a tool to help me generate a groceries list depending on the recipes I want to make during the week

 ## Postgres